Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Further discussion

-Finally, we show that the inequality~\eqref{Sq_exp_decay_coj} cannot be used to prove the exponential clustering of other quantum entanglement measures [e.g., the relative entanglement~\eqref{def:relative_entanglement_ent}, or the entanglement of formation~\eqref{def_Entanglement_form_corr}] in general.
+Finally, it is shown that inequality~\eqref{Sq_exp_decay_coj} cannot be used to prove the exponential clustering of other quantum entanglement measures [e.g., the relative entanglement~\eqref{def:relative_entanglement_ent} or the entanglement of formation~\eqref{def_Entanglement_form_corr}] in general.